Ferny Grove-Upper Kedron Neighbourhood Plan

 Since 2015, Brisbane City Council has been working with the community to update the neighbourhood plan for the suburbs of Ferny Grove and Upper Kedron, originally adopted in 2007.

 The project follows a direction from the Queensland Government in September 2015 to work with the community to amend the neighbourhood plan after a review of the development application at 390 Levitt Road, Upper Kedron.

-The draft plan was publicly notified for community submissions from 1 June to 14 July 2017 and Council is now reviewing the submissions received.
+The draft plan was publicly notified for community submissions from 1 June to 14 July 2017 and Council received 685 properly made submissions.

-- a 40-hectare conservation area along Mt Nebo Road, now in public ownership for the community - with a further 51 hectares intended to come into public ownership in the future
+- Provision of a 40-hectare conservation area along Mt Nebo Road, which recently came into public ownership for the community, with a further 51 hectares of rehabilitated ecological and waterway corridors to be transferred to public ownership at no cost to the community in the future.

-- minimum lot sizes established through two precincts so that residential lots transition from urban to natural environments
+- Minimum lot sizes and preferred dwelling unit densities, to be established through two precincts so that residential lots transition from urban to natural environments.

 Ferny Grove-Upper Kedron neighbourhood planning study area

 View the Ferny Grove-Upper Kedron Neighbourhood Plan area in a larger map.

 You can also download the:

 Council is also preparing a new neighbourhood plan for The Gap to guide development in the area as part of our vision for a well-planned, liveable and efficiently serviced city.